-Mathew is a Partner who has been on secondment in Indonesia from Herbert Smith Freehills for the last 7 years.
-He has worked primarily on various public and private mergers and acquisitions in the oil and gas, energy and resources, power and infrastructure (particularly ports) sectors and has provided general Indonesian corporate and foreign investment regulatory advice.
+Mathew is a Partner who has been on secondment in Indonesia from Herbert Smith Freehills for the last 9 years.
+He has worked primarily on various public and private mergers and acquisitions and project developments in the oil and gas, energy and resources, power and infrastructure sectors and has provided general Indonesian corporate and foreign investment regulatory advice.

 Matthew is described by his clients as "an excellent, commercially minded lawyer with exceptional country and industry knowledge."
 He is further praised by commentators as "a decision maker who advises us rather than just reciting the law" and who possesses "a photographic memory of everything."
 Matthew has been commended for providing “both very astute and commercially focused legal advice.
 He is a solutions-based lawyer who looks for ways to get the deal done.”

-Matthew has been recognized as a “Next Generation Lawyer” in Legal 500 Asia Pacific 2018 and 2019 and as an “Associate to Watch” in
+Matthew has been recognized as a “Next Generation Partner” in Legal 500 Asia Pacific 2020 and as an “Up and Coming” in Chambers Asia-Pacific 2020.

 Matthew's experience includes advising: